Pacific Institute for Climate Solutions at SFU

-The Pacific Institure for Climate Solutions (PICS) mission is to establish partnerships with governments, the private sector, researchers and civil society in order to undertake research on, monitor and assess the potential impacts of climate change, and evaluate, develop and promote viable mitigation and adaptation options to better inform climate change options and actions.
+The Pacific Institure for Climate Solutions (PICS) established in 2008 by an endowment from the BC government, partners with governments, the private sector, researchers and civil society in order to undertake research on, monitor and assess the potential impacts of climate change, and evaluate, develop and promote viable mitigation and adaptation options to better inform climate change options and actions.

 The Institute's main objectives are:

-- communicating climate change issues to government, industry and the general public.
+- Communicate and inspire engagement on climate solution options by government, business and the general public.

 - Interdisciplinary Research